SamuelHep/Fluctuations/FemtoProtonAnalysis/README.md

 ` ./run_corr_and_plot.sh `

-an image of the plot cumulants will show up in `imgs`.
+an image of the plot cumulants will show up in `img`.